 This document recommends profiles and practices to be used across each of the elements in a distribution chain to maximize end-to-end interoperability.
-As many technologies are in the process of being developed and/or standardized, these guidelines also provide associated time line expectations where possible.
+References supporting the recommendations are provided to the extent possible.
+However, in many cases, industry practices are advancing more quickly than existing documentation.
+In the cases where technologies are in the process of being developed and/or standardized, these guidelines also provide associated time line expectations where possible.
+All the recommendations represent the consensus view of the Ultra HD Forum based on these references, its members' expertise and experience, and/or results from Ultra HD Forum Interop events.